Somewhere to keep ...

 The practice ID is a foreign key in the source data set joining the prescription records to the address.
 I can use this when keying from the drug record below.
 Y02307 is the prison in Bristol.
 I used google's geocoder to generate and cache the latitude & longitude -- in batches because of the 2,500 per day limit.
 The list is the top ten, in decreasing order, BNF codes for the drugs prescribed by this practice.
 For comparison, the aggregation in SQL

-sql> select bnf, sum(quantity) q from prescriptions where practice='Y02307'
+sql> select bnf, sum(quantity) q from prescriptions where practice='Y02307' group by bnf order by q desc limit 10;

 Is about what I get from the elastic aggregation